lakshmideepaklr/project-portfolio/README.md

 ---

 ### 🌟 About Me
-I am a data scientist with a passion for building impactful projects.
+I am a Data Scientist with a passion for building impactful projects.
 ---

 ### 🤝 Connect with Me